Buses of Cambridge

 If you are over the pensionable age applicable to a woman (irrespective of whether you are male or female), you can apply for a bus pass which will let you travel free on all buses after 9.30am.

 Bus timetables and Google maps

 There are plenty of buses which travel from Cambridge to villages and towns round.
 I have not tried to cover these.
 Try the county council bus timetables by location.
 I am concentrating on the buses that serve Cambridge itself.
 Citi 4 goes all the way to St Neots, so I have only covered the city part of the route.
 I have made up Google maps for the Cambridge bus routes (see below).
-You can look up a map of buses going through or round Cambridge here.
-You can look up individual maps and timetables on the County Council website here.
+You can look up a maps of buses going through or round Cambridge here.

 in the Google map shows a stop marked in the timetable.
 Zoom in for the other bus stops, or .
 Click on a stop for its name.
 Click on the bus route for details, including timing.